Variance reduction techniques for stochastic proximal point algorithms

-\begin{section}{Experiments} In this section we perform some experiments on synthetic data to compare the schemes presented and analyzed in Section \ref{sect:appli}.
-We compare the reduced variance algorithms SAPA (Algorithm \ref{algo:sagaprox}) and SVRP (Algorithm \ref{algo:srvprox2}) to their vanilla counterpart SPPA (Algorithm \ref{algo:sppa}), as also to their explicit gradient counterparts: SAGA \cite{defazio2014saga} and SVRG \cite{johnson2013accelerating}.
+\end{section} { \begin{section}{Experiments} In this section, we perform some experiments on synthetic data to compare the schemes presented and analyzed in Section \ref{sect:appli}.
+We compare the variance-reduced algorithms SAPA (Algorithm \ref{algo:sagaprox}) and SVRP (Algorithm \ref{algo:srvprox2}) with their vanilla counterpart SPPA (Algorithm \ref{algo:sppa}) and their explicit gradient counterparts: SAGA \cite{defazio2014saga} and SVRG \cite{johnson2013accelerating}.
 The plots presented in the section are averaged of 10 or 5 runs, depending on the computational demand of the problem.
 The deviation from the average is also plotted.
 All the codes are available on GitHub\footnote{https://github.com/cheiktraore/Variance-reduction-for-SPPA}.